A Guide to Floor Screed Thickness

 Why Is Thickness Important When Screeding a Floor?

-Each product has a different limitation to how thick or thin it should be installed depending on the use, such as a commercial element.
-If you are installing a screed above underfloor heating, it is also important to maintain a recommended thickness of the screed in order to ensure that the heat is distributed effectively.
+Each product has a different limitation on how thick or thin it should be installed, depending on the use, such as a commercial element.

 Professional and Reliable Floor Screed